- This event has passed.

 The teacher’s time and the teaching content itself is offered on the basis of dāna.
 Dāna is a Sanskrit term meaning “generosity”, and is the traditional way in which Buddhist teachings are offered.
 With dāna, we give as a mutual exchange of generosity.
 You may have come across this in the form of “pay from the heart”.
 It’s our joy to offer this course, and we trust you’ll match our time, energy, and passion by giving an amount of money that feels good and healthy to both you and us.
 We suggest a range between $120 and $500 for this four-week course.
 For more information on dāna click here.

-Note: this registration is for all four online classes in this series.
+Note: Registration is for all four online classes in this series.
 Additionally there are three elective Sunday master classes you can opt to join, as well as a weekend flash retreat at the end of the four weeks.
 Registration & Dana links for these will be accessible to you when you have registered for the main course.

 It has been sheer joy to be a participant in the Foundations of Buddhist Philosophy streamed classes.
 They made the practice come alive for me and accessible and pertinent to my every-day life.
 And of course, I always enjoy Doug and Catherine’s unfailing good humour which put a lighter touch on what can sometimes be a very dry subject.